 A. If you properly submit your proxy and do not revoke it, the proxy holders will vote your shares in accordance with your instructions.
 If your properly completed proxy gives no instructions, and you are a shareholder of record, then the persons named as proxy holders will vote your shares in the manner recommended by our Board of Directors on all matters presented in this Proxy Statement and as the proxy holders may determine in their discretion with respect to any other matters properly presented for a vote at the Annual Meeting.
-If you are a beneficial owner of shares registered in the name of a broker, bank or other agent and do not provide the organization that holds your shares with specific voting instructions then, under applicable rules, the organization that holds your shares may generally vote on "routine" matters but cannot vote on "non-routine" matters.
-If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, that organization will inform the inspector of election that it does not have the authority to vote on this matter with respect to your shares.
+If you are a beneficial owner of shares registered in the name of a broker, bank or other agent and do not provide the organization that holds your shares may generally vote on "routine" matters but cannot vote on "non-routine" matters.
+If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matters that organization will inform the inspector of election that it does not have the authority to vote on this matter with respect to your shares.
 This is generally referred to as a "broker non-vote."